elsalvadordali/green-smile/README.md

 ## Planned Features:

-Happy Garden is open-sourced and <a href="./Contribute.md">Link to the folder</a> are welcome!
+Happy Garden is open-sourced and <a href="./Contribute.md">Contirbutors</a> are welcome!

 - Desktop optimization
 - Monthly calendar views